kimberleydawe/frontend-template/README.md

 # frontend-template

-A frontend template project built with Vite
+A frontend template project built with Vite + SCSS

 ### Run the development server: